 Enter Dutch designer Marianne de Groot-Pons (pictured right), who has invented a biodegradable face mask that leaves bee-friendly flowers behind.
 Made out of rice paper embedded with seeds, the Marie Bee Bloom face coverings flourish in a riot of colour as they decompose in the soil.
 So far, de Groot-Pons has produced 20,000 of the masks, which have not yet been tested for efficacy.

-“After stumbling for weeks over all the blue disposable masks on the street, I woke up one morning with the idea of a biodegradable mask with flower seeds inside,” de Groot-Pons told Positive News.
+“After stumbling for weeks over all the blue disposable masks on the street, I woke up one morning with the idea of a biodegradable mask with flower seeds inside,” said de Groot-Pons.
 “The idea is to bloom the world.”